Toward a Common Understanding of Cryptographic Agility -- A Systematic Review: Threats to Validity

 \subsection{Data Validity}

 Data validity relates to the accuracy and reliability of the data extracted from the selected studies.
-Given the relatively small number of papers included in our analysis ($n=37$), we consider the set to be highly relevant to our research questions and representative of the current state of the field.
-To further ensure data quality, we employed multiple reviewers during data extraction to minimize subjective bias and random errors.
+Given the relatively small number of papers included in our analysis ($n=48$), we consider the set to be highly relevant to our research questions and representative of the current state of the field.
+Furthermore, we employed multiple reviewers during data extraction to minimize subjective bias and random errors.
 Each reviewer performed independent checks, and we conducted cross-validation to confirm consistency in data interpretation.

-Although we did not perform a formal quality assessment of the included studies, our strict inclusion criteria ensured that only papers with clear methodologies and substantial contributions to the field were considered.
-This approach helped exclude lower-quality publications, such as some non-peer-reviewed work and industry white papers.
+Although we did not perform a formal quality assessment of the included studies, our strict inclusion criteria ensure that only papers with clear methodologies and substantial contributions to the field are considered.
+This approach helps exclude lower-quality publications regardless of their format.
+Including gray literature nonetheless broadens the evidence base and reduces publication bias.
+Because these sources still differ in rigor, some unevenness in coverage may remain, which adds to the ranking bias noted in Section~\ref{sec:threats:study_selection_validity}.